 The level of State Aid and other intergovernmental revenues provided to municipalities is a continuing concern in Massachusetts2.
 State mandates are imposed on already strained municipal budgets with no corresponding funding.
 State Aid to Northborough generally represents approximately 10% of total municipal revenue.
-Northborough's State Aid has yet to be restored to the peak levels reached in FY2008, when controlling for inflation (constant dollars).
+Northborough's State Aid has yet to be restored to the peak levels reached in FY2003, when controlling for inflation (constant dollars) it represented 13.1% of revenues.
+As a percentage of revenue it has steadily declined from 11.4% in FY2008 to 9.0% in FY2017.
 Due to the uncertainty in the level of State Aid provided from year to year, this represents an unfavorable trend with an uncertain outlook for the Town of Northborough.
 The potential for the Commonwealth to cut State Aid requires the Town to carefully monitor these revenues, and to have contingency plans if State Aid were reduced.